 X.6.1 Reconciliation of Clinical Content and Care Providers (RECON) Profile

-A Reconciliation Agent might be grouped with a Care Plan Contributor and also with a Care Plan Definition Service to facilitate the reconciliation processes.
+A Reconciliation Agent might be grouped with a Care Plan Contributor and with a Care Plan Definition Service to facilitate the planning reconciliation processes.
+It can also be grouped with a Care Team Contributor to facilitate reconciliation of Care Team members.

+X.6.2 Alert Communication Management Profile

+An Alert Communicator, upon receiving an alert from an Alert Manager, can send the alert to a care planning device (client application) notifying the endpoint device that a change in the patients plan may be warranted.

 X.6.2 ATNA Profile